brandon-birchall/SnareGAN/readme.md

 Additionally, the STFT analysis shows strong similarities.
 With the initial first peak and subsequent tail noise.

 However, there is no smooth tail, it is fairly abrubt.
 Additionally, on listening to the output, it sounds 'squeeky' with a noticable wet sounding noise.
+However the first transient sounds really good and this could easily be processing within a DAW to sound much closer to an actual snare sound.

 # Further work